cmu-rss-lab/rosdiscover-evaluation/README.rst

   - rootfs/                Contains files that get put in the docker images
   - scripts/               Python scripts for running and analyzing the experiments (see more below)
+  - paper.pdf              The final version of the paper **ROSDiscover: Statically Detecting Run-Time Architecture Misconfigurations in Robotics Systems.**

 Replicating results for the paper
 =================================